adrianmuino/Morse-Code-BBB-Distro/README.md

 * micro SD card reader (with support for USB 3.0 if possible).

 ## Install VirtualBox
 Download and install the latest version of VirtualBox for your host system.
-You can use this link for [VirtualBox 6.1.16 platform packages (https://www.virtualbox.org/wiki/Downloads).
+You can use this link for [VirtualBox 6.1.16 platform packages](https://www.virtualbox.org/wiki/Downloads).

 ## Install VirtualBox Extension Pack
 Download and install the latest version of the VirtualBox Extension Pack to support USB3.0 devices.
 You will need this if using a modern microSD card.
 You can use this link for [VirtualBox 6.1.16 Oracle VM VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads).